-- (1) Mr. O'Keefe was appointed as CFO effective July 1, 2016. - Mr. O'Keefe is not an employee of the Corporation.
-He provides services to the Corporation pursuant to the Services Agreement between the Corporation and Erdene Resource Development Corp ("Erdene").
+(5) Mr. O'Keefe provided services to the Corporation pursuant to the Services Agreement between the Corporation and Erdene.
 The amounts disclosed as salary were received by Mr. O'Keefe from Erdene and are attributable to Mr. O'Keefe's services under the Services Agreement as outlined below.
-In 2016 and 2017, Mr. O'Keefe devoted approximately 53% and 55%, respectively, of his time to the affairs of the Corporation and \$95,416 of the aggregate fee paid by the Corporation to Erdene in 2017 (\$83,270 in 2016) is attributable to his services. - (3) The amounts shown above include the amounts paid to Mr. Akerley for his services as Chairman, being \$27,000 in 2017 (\$31,000 in 2016), and amounts received by Mr. Akerley from Erdene that are attributable to Mr. Akerley's services under the Services Agreement with Erdene.
-None of the aggregate fee paid by the Corporation to Erdene in 2017 (\$34,375 in 2016) is attributable to Mr. Akerley's services pursuant to the Services Agreement.
-In 2016, Mr. Akerley devoted approximately 11% of his time to the affairs of the Corporation pursuant to the Services Agreement.
-Mr. Akerley is President and CEO of Erdene. - (4) Mr. Ritchie was appointed as a director on January 26, 2016.
+In 2017 and 2018, Mr. O'Keefe devoted approximately 55% and 41%, respectively, of his time to the affairs of the Corporation and \$51,676 of the aggregate fee paid by the Corporation to Erdene in 2018 (\$95,416 in 2017) is attributable to his services.

+(6) Mr. Akerley completed his term as a director of the Corporation on June 7, 2018 and did not seek re-election.
+The amounts shown above include the amounts paid to Mr. Akerley for his services as Chairman, being \$14,000 in 2018 (\$27,000 in 2017).
+Mr. Akerley is President and CEO of Erdene.
+None of the fees paid to Erdene pursuant to the Services Agreement between the Corporation and Erdene for 2017 or 2018 relates to services from Mr. Akerley.